-From the analysis in the table above, 64% have worked with the FINCA for between 3-4 years, 26% have worked for more than 5 years and only 10% have worked between 1-2 years.
-Thus this analysis indicates that probably they fail to embrace organizational policies as a result of low payments and lack of motivation since majority of the respondents have only worked in the organization for a period of between 3-4 years.
+analysis in the table above, 64% have worked with the FINCA for between 3-4 years, a worked for more than 5 years and only 10% have worked between 1-2 years.
+Thus this indicates that probably they fail to embrace organizational policies as a result of low and lack of motivation since majority of the respondents have only worked in the ion for a period of between 3-4 years.

-4.2 Findings about Credit Policies in FINCA Uganda
+ings about Credit Policies in FINCA Uganda

-4.2.1 Credit policies employed by FINCA Uganda
+edit policies employed by FINCA Uganda

-The study sought to establish the different credit policies employed in FINCA.
-For this mater therefore respondents were asked to indicate some credit policies used in FINCA and these included; Credit standards, Character assessment, Collateral security assessment, Collection efforts.
+y sought to establish the different credit policies employed in FINCA.
+For this mater respondents were asked to indicate some credit policies used in FINCA and these Credit standards, Character assessment, Collateral security assessment, Collection igth of the Loan period ing the length of the loan period, respondents had this to say in accordance with the below.